 13. Phoenix Suns

-Phoenix Suns are an American professional basketball NBA team that competes in the NBA as a member of the Western Conference Pacific division.
+Phoenix Suns compete in the NBA as a member of the Pacific division of the Western Conference.
 They have been in the league long enough to be known as one of the oldest NBA teams.

-Further, they are the only team in their division that isn’t based in California.
-The rest of the four NBA teams are all based in California.
-Aside from that, Phoenix has not won championships in over 50 years of playing in the league.
+They are the only team in their division that isn’t based in California.
+The other four teams (the Warriors, Clippers, Lakers & Kings) are based in California.

 Due to the franchise failing to capture the NBA championships, they have gone into various rebuilding.

-The franchise has an up-and-coming trio of Devin Booker, Deandre Ayton, and Chris Paul playing for them.
+The franchise’s up-and-coming trio Devin Booker, Deandre Ayton, and Chris Paul are now the watch-out players.

 12. Oklahoma City Thunder

-The Oklahoma City Thunder is a western conference team that plays for the Northwest division.
-Further, they are the only major professional sports team located in Oklahoma.
+The Oklahoma City Thunder is a Western Conference team that plays in its Northwest division.
+The team is located in Oklahoma.

 Aside from that, they were previously known to be the Seattle SuperSonics from 1967 to 2008.
 SuperSonics was established in Seattle, Washington.